Nico-FR/TADkit_dev2/README.md

 # 7 Compartment calling and orientation

-Many algorithms allow to compute from an HiC matrix values of a principal component which allows to identify compartments A or B. The orientation of these values is random and generally it is secondly oriented using gene density or GC percent between compartments A and B.
-In this package `PC1calling()` allows to call the compartments from the PC1 values and `compOrientation()` allows to orient these values according to gene expressions.
+Algorithms has develop to perform principal component analysis on HiC matrices which allows to identify compartments A or B. The orientation of the principal component scores are random and then can be oriented using gene density or GC percent between compartments A and B. In this package `PC1calling()` allows to call the compartments from the princiapl component scores (PC1) and `compOrientation()` allows to orient these values according to gene expressions.

-To do so, we will use the package “airway” which gives read counts in genes for an RNA-Seq experiment human airway smooth muscle cell lines.
-Although the cell line has little to do with the HiC data used, the 3D organization is sufficiently consistent between cell types to verify the orientation of compartments.
+To do so, we will use the package “airway” which gives read counts of the genes from an RNA-Seq experiment in human airway smooth muscle cell lines.
+Although the cell line has little to do with the HiC data used, the 3D organization is sufficiently consistent between cell types to check proper orientation of compartments.

 ``` r
 #BiocManager::install("airway")